Blogging Tips: Stand-Alone Blog and Social Blogging

 My blogging adventures started several years back.
 So far I have not earned a consistent monthly income.
 But the fact that income has been earned gives hope and motivates me to persist.
 There are many blog publishing platforms that are free to try out.
 Free really does mean free!
 Some platforms allow more customization than others.
 All the ones I’ve tried so far have been a worthwhile work experience.

 Refer back to my previous article “Every Newbie Blogger Needs Advice and Encouragement”.
-You should find the blogging advice helpful.
-This is yet another article intended to provide additional incentive and motivation because almost every day somebody either decides or tries to decide whether or not they should blog.
+You should find the blogging tips helpful.
+This is yet another article intended to provide additional incentive and motivation because almost every day somebody either decides or tries to decide whether or not they should blog, especially when it comes to blogging for money.
 When I decided to become a blogger, I answered the following 3 questions.

 Q: Are you a thinker?